-Curriculum and Instructional Strategies for Students with Visual Impairments I
+Curriculum and Instructional Strategies for Students with Visual Impairments I nents I 0.5 unit

 An introduction to strategies and techniques required to adapt curricula to make it accessible to students with a visual impairment.
 The focus will be on strategies to teach disability specific skills essential to the learner with limited visual input.
 Note: Students who have received credit for GEPY 6919 may not take this course for credit.